tstih/more/README.md

 }
 ~~~

 It only has one function which returns a collection of node keys (node identifiers).

  > Since your code is responsible for drawing nodes and edges, the control really
- > does not need any additional node data.
+ > does not need to know more about the node.
 When it needs to draw it it passes the
- > node key in an event and expects your code to know how to draw it.
+ > node key and rectangle in an event and expects your code to do the rest.

-The `Query()` function accepts a parent parameter.
-If null is passed, it returns all root
+The `Query()` function accepts a *parent key* parameter.
+If this parameter is null,
-node keys (usually just one), otherwise it returns children nodes of provided parent node.
+the function returns all root node keys (usually just one?), otherwise it returns child
+nodes of provided *parent node*.

-You can capture all standard control mouse events, and inside the events translate mouse coordinates
+You can capture all standard control mouse events, and inside the mouse events translate
-to node key by calling `NodeAt()` function.
+mouse coordinates to nodes key by calling `NodeAt()` function.

 ## Examples